Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Kinetic equation for nonequilibrium Wigner function and Fokker- Planck equation for distribution function of hydrodynamic variables

-The agreement between kinetics and hydrodynamics for dilute Bose gas does not cause problems because in this case the density is a small parameter.
-Therefore, only the quantum one-particle distribution function $f_1({\bf{q}}, {\bf{p}};t)$ can be chosen as the parameter of the reduced description.
-At transition to quantum Bose liquids, the contribution of collective correlations, which are described by average potential energy of interaction, is more important than one-particle correlations connected with $f_1 ({\bf q}, {\bf p}; t) $.
-From this fact it follows that for consistent description of kinetics and hydrodynamics of Bose liquid, the one-particle non-equilibrium distribution function along with the average potential energy of interaction necessarily should be chosen as the parameters of the reduced description \cite{l48,l49}.
-The non-equilibrium state of such quantum system is completely described by the non-equilibrium statistical operator $\hat{\varrho}(t)$ which satisfies the quantum Liouville equation:
+The agreement between the kinetics and hydrodynamics for dilute Bose gas does not cause any problems because in this case the density is a small parameter.
+Therefore, only the quantum one-particle distribution function $f_1({\bf{q}}, {\bf{p}};t)$ can be chosen as the parameter of a reduced description.
+At a transition to quantum Bose liquids, the contribution of collective correlations, which are described by average potential energy of interaction, is more important than one-particle correlations connected with $f_1 ({\bf q}, {\bf p}; t) $.
+Hence, in order to consistently describe the kinetics and hydrodynamics of Bose liquid, the one-particle nonequilibrium distribution function along with the average potential energy of interaction should be chosen as the parameters of a reduced description \cite{VakHlTok1997,HlTok2005}.
+The nonequilibrium state of such a quantum system is completely described by a nonequilibrium statistical operator $\hat{\varrho}(t)$ which satisfies the quantum Liouville equation